gorkaLasso/VirusHost_mimicry/README.md

 ## Viral_dataset
 * virus_viralProt_mapping.txt

 Tab delimited text file describing the viral dataset, including the virus and corresponding viral proteins and hosts.
 This dataset was originaly obtained from the virushostDB (https://www.genome.jp/virushostdb/).
 Each line corresponds to a viral protein.

-Columns:

      Column 0   Gene/Protein description: Name for the corresponding viral gene and/or protein